Mirkovic-Vilonen polytopes and Khovanov-Lauda-Rouquier algebras: Cuspidal decompositions

 The same argument carries through for semi-cuspidality. \end{proof} \begin{cor} For any convex order $\succ$ on $\Delta_+^{\min}$, the number of $\succ$-semi-cuspidal representations of weight $\nu$ is

-the sum over the distinct ways of writing $\nu$ as a sum of positive roots $\be_*$ parallel to $\nu$ of the product of the root multiplicities.
+the sum of the product of the root multiplicities over the distinct ways of writing $\nu$ as a sum of positive roots which lie in a single equivalence class $\mathscr{C}$ for the preorder.
 In particular, if $\fg$ is finite type then there is a unique $\succ$-cuspidal $L \in \KLR$ of weight $\alpha$ for each positive root $\al$, and no others. \end{cor}